Talking Development Gaps on The Grit & Growth Podcast.

 At a certain point, you have to take ownership of that gap.
 Not in a way that isolates you, but in a way that expands your support system beyond what’s immediately available to you.
 The best athletes in the world don’t just rely on what’s provided.
 They build teams around them that allow them to think clearly, regulate under pressure, recover fully, and stay connected to themselves over the long arc of a career.

 That’s where real performance and real longevity start to come together.
 This isn’t just about playing well when things are going right.
 It’s about having the internal architecture to stay steady when they aren’t.
 It’s about being able to access your preparation under pressure rather than losing it.
-It’s about understanding your body well enough to respond early, instead of reacting late.
+It’s about understanding your body well enough to respond early rather than react late.
 And it’s about developing a relationship with your performance that doesn’t collapse every time something goes off track.

 If this resonates, reach out.
 I work with professional athletes and elite prospects who want to build a more complete foundation for performance—one that supports not just how they play, but how they sustain it.